 *If you are vegan, you can take out the sausage and only continue with beans and kale, maybe even add in sweet potato as a substitute for the sausage, as I’m typing this maybe next time we should just add sweet potato anyway!

 Take a 3 qt or larger saucepan and

-- Heat the oil in a 3 quart saucepan over medium-high heat until shimmering.
+- Heat the oil in a 3 quart saucepan over medium-high heat until simmering.
 Add sausage and cook until browned (about 4 minutes each side).
 With a slotted spoon place the cooked sausage into a bowl to rest.
-Add a little more oil, and add the onion cooking until softened, about 5 minutes.
+Add a little more oil, (if needed) and add the onion.
+Move the onion around breaking up any bits on the bottom, and add your salt and pepper garlic powder and paprika .
+Cook the onions until softened, about 5-7 minutes.

-- Meanwhile, mash one can of beans in a small bowl.
-Add mashed beans, broth, sausage, and water (if needed) to the saucepan.
+- Meanwhile, open and rinse your beans.
+Take about half of one can and mash in a small bowl.
+This will give the soup a little more weight and texture.
+Once finished, add mashed beans, broth, sausage, and water (if needed) to the saucepan.
 Bring to a boil.

-- Stir in remaining beans (left whole), kale, 1 tsp. salt, and ¼ tsp. pepper.
+- Stir in remaining beans (left whole), kale, salt and pepper to taste, and red pepper flakes.
 Reduce heat, partially cover, and simmer about 20 minutes, until kale is tender.

 - Season to taste with additional salt and pepper and serve